badlandz/RoxieOS/docs/Accessibility-Display.md

 # BAUX Accessibility & Display Management

+This accessibility guide supports the core vision by ensuring readable displays for IDE access on any hardware.

 ## Overview
 BAUX includes comprehensive accessibility features and display management to ensure usability across different hardware and vision requirements.